incubyte/incubyte.github.io/content/blog/why-code-coverage-should-not-be-your-measure-of-reliability/index.md

 type = ""
 +++

-## What is code coverage
+## What is code coverage?
-It is the measure of how many lines were actually executed when test ran.
+It is the measure of how many lines were actually executed when the test ran.

 ### Example
 Below is the my super awesome mood detector based on number of chocolates I have